Bachelor of Music with Teacher Certification

 - be able to structure and apply appropriate music pedagogy to form effective instruction in classrooms or ensembles

 Specific Degree Requirements

 All music majors must meet all general University and College graduation requirements, including First Year Seminars, regardless of the following specific degree requirements, unless specifically excused.
 All music degrees require MUSI 1307 - Elements of Musical Style , which also meets the Core Curriculum Program Fine Arts requirement.
+Understanding and Enjoying Music (MUSI 1306 ) cannot count towards any degree requirement of the Bachelor of Music with Teacher Certification.
 No music coursework with a grade lower than “C” will be counted toward the completion of the Bachelor of Arts in Music, the Bachelor of Music with Teacher Certification, or the Bachelor of Music in Performance, with the following exception.
 In order to progress to the next level of applied principal lessons (MUAP courses), a student must earn at least an “A” or “B” in his/her lessons and also be recommended to advance by the jury committee.
 A student who does not advance to the next level of lessons, as recommended by the jury committee, can earn no higher than a “C” in applied music.
 Students who do not advance in lessons due to their ineligibility to take the Basic Music Skills Assessment due to other factors (i.e. theory sequence issues) are not held to this grading policy.